 - Talk to him or her in a soothing voice while bathing, and talk through each step that is taken

 - Let your loved one do as much as possible for themselves

 - Bathe your loved one every couple of days instead of every day

-- Don’t force the patients to do anything
+- Don’t force him or her to do anything

 Dressing a Person with Pick’s Disease

-The patient with Pick’s Disease may be able to dress themselves for a long time.
+An individual with Pick’s disease may be able to dress themselves for a long time.
 It may take them longer than usual, but you should let them do as much as possible for themselves, even if it takes a while.
 Try the following:

 - Find clothes with larger buttons